Different ways to Sell your Property

 - You are protected by a reserve price.
 This means your property won’t sell unless bidding reaches a pre-agreed level.

 - There is no ceiling price, so you have the opportunity to achieve a price above your expectations.

 - Auctions produce an unconditional contract for sale with a set settlement date.

 Selling by Private Treaty

-This is when you, the home owner, set the price tag you want to put on the property for sale.
-Your LJ Hooker real estate agent will then negotiate with each and every interested party, trying to find a willing buyer who will meet your nominated price or as close to it as possible.
+This is when the home owner sets the price tag to put on the property for sale.
+Your LJ Hooker real estate agent will then negotiate with each and every interested party, trying to find a willing buyer who will meet your nominated price or make an offer as close to it as possible.

-It is important to ask your LJ Hooker agent for guidance with regards to establishing your asking price.
-They are experts in the local area, they understand demographics, market trends, pricing value and importantly comparable sales in your area.
-By having a clear understanding of your property's value will ensure you set a realistic price.
+It is important to ask your local LJ Hooker agent for guidance when establishing your asking price.
+They are experts in the local area and understand demographics, market trends and pricing value.
+They also know about comparable recent sales in your area.
+Having a clear understanding of your property's value will ensure you set a realistic price.

-In general, sale by private treaty gives the seller greater control over the sale, more time to consider offers by potential purchasers and the ability to extend the time the property is listed on the market (although this often leads to potential purchasers wondering why the property is not selling).
-Plus potential purchasers must make offers on your property 'blind', this means without knowing what other buyers are willing to pay.
+A sale by private treaty gives the seller greater control, more time to consider offers by prospective purchasers, and the ability to extend the time the property is listed on the market (although this often leads to potential purchasers wondering why the property is not selling).
+Plus purchasers must make offers on your property 'blind', without knowing what other buyers are willing to pay.

 Generally, private treaty sellers can negotiate the price and sale terms with the buyer.
-Private treaty sales usually have a cooling off period (5 days in NSW, 3 business days in Victoria, 5 days in QLD, 4 business days in NT, 2 business days in SA ), this means that once a price has been agreed between buyer and seller, the sale is still subject to conditions.
-For example the buyer may have requested a building and pest inspection or may require finance approval.
+Private treaty sales usually have a cooling-off period (5 days in NSW, 3 business days in Victoria, 5 days in QLD, 4 business days in NT, 2 business days in SA ).
+Once a price has been agreed between buyer and seller, the sale is still subject to conditions.
+For example, the buyer may have requested a building and pest inspection or may require finance approval.